Hena1234/Hena1234/README.md

-### Hi there👋, I'm Hena Park who is a recent graduate with a passion for becoming a software developer and creating innovative and user-friendly web experiences.
+### Hi there👋, I'm Hena Park who is a recent graduate with a passion for becoming a Front-end developer and creating innovative and user-friendly web experiences.

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Hena1234&layout=compact"><br><br>

-## I am an aspiring software developer who likes to codes!
+## I am an aspiring software developer who likes to code!
 - 🎓 College student study computer programming
 - 😄 Pronouns: she/her
 - ❤️ I enjoy designing and coding in my free time, and I also love climbing.